mhoemmen/cpp-proposals-pub/fix-rankk-rank2k/fix-rankk-rank2k.md

     * For Hermitian matrix rank-1 and rank-k updates, do not constrain the type of the scaling factor `alpha`, as R1 did.
 Instead, define the algorithms to use _`real-if-needed`_`(alpha)`.
 Remove exposition-only concept _`noncomplex`_.

+    * Remove the exposition-only concept _`possibly-packed-in-matrix`_ that was introduced in R1, as it is overly restrictive.
+(Input matrices never need to have unique layout, even if they are not packed.)

 # Abstract

 We propose the following changes to [linalg] that improve consistency of the rank-1, rank-2, rank-k, and rank-2k update functions with the BLAS.